buffalo-news/coding-challenges/README.md

-# coding-questions
+# coding-challenges
-Coding questions for The Buffalo News
+Coding questions for The Buffalo News development applicants to complete